FAQ

 What do HML do?

 HML Property Management act on behalf of our clients to make sure the communal parts of their developments and properties are well looked after.
 We provide clients with advice and recommendations and act on their instructions.
 We ensure that our clients are able to fulfil their obligations which are set out in the lease and/or transfer documents for their properties.
 Services such as gardening, cleaning and general repairs are arranged by us.
 We also arrange the relevant insurances for buildings, plant equipment and the wider estate or property.
 All this is done in conjunction with the clients’ instructions.
 For many properties we also look after matters relating to the management company, including arranging meetings (like the AGM), filing the annual accounts and keeping the company records up-to-date at Companies House.
 It is important to remember that we only manage communal areas such as lobbies and landings inside, grounds and parking outside, so any issues within the flat or house are the responsibility of the property owner.
 To see where these boundaries are, please refer to your legal documentation.
 While we try to assist where we can, we don’t have the legal authority to maintain areas which have been demised to the property owner.
-For further information on the services are in place at your property, please speak to your Property Manager.
+For further information on the services that are in place at your property, please speak to your Property Manager.

 How are the services to my property or development funded?